 Lulu is the CEO of Lereko Investment, and one of the principals of the Lereko Metier Capital Growth Fund.
 She has a BA (University of Fort Hare); a Masters in Town and Regional Planning (University of Natal); an MSc (cum laude) (London School of Economics and Political Science; an MPhil (St Augustine College SA); and a PhD (University College London).
 She is the chairperson of Zutari, and a non-executive director on the board of Massmart and Afrox.

 In the early years of her career (1982-1985), Dr Gwagwa focused mainly on physical planning which included design and development control.
 In 1985 she moved to the Built Environment Support Group, an NGO based at the University of Natal, supporting communities in townships and squatter settlements with their housing and related struggles.

-After studying abroad, Dr Gwagwa took up a position in 1992 a senior lecturer at the University of Natal’s Department of Town and Regional Planning.
-While there she served on a 12 member Commission for the Delineation and Demarcation of Provincial Boundaries, which decided on the country’s current provincial boundaries.
+After studying abroad, in 1992 Dr Gwagwa took up a position as a senior lecturer in the University of Natal’s Department of Town and Regional planning.
+While there she served on a 12-member Commission for the Delineation and Demarcation of Provincial Boundaries, which decided the country’s current provincial boundaries.